natmegsweden/NatMEG_Wiki/Troubleshooting-errors-on-Compute.md

 **Cause**: It seems to be a generic error message, so I have a hard time identifying the problem.
 I guess that there is an outdated driver somewhere? [@mcvinding]

-**Solution**: Problaly that the drivers need to be updated by someone with sudo access.
-Until then this post tell how to permanently igore the pop-up message: https://unix.stackexchange.com/questions/242423/banish-a-popup-error-message.
+**Solution**: Probably that the drivers need to be updated by someone with sudo access.
+Until then this post tell how to permanently ignore the pop-up message: https://unix.stackexchange.com/questions/242423/banish-a-popup-error-message.

 ## Black screen when starting VNC viewer
 **Problem:**